Palmer House Chicago: Home of the Legendary Brownie

-It was Bertha Palmer, wife of hotelier Potter Palmer, who charged the pastry kitchen to create something different and amazing for the 1893 Columbian Exposition in Chicago.
-As then-president of the Board of Lady Managers, she wanted a little sweet something that wasn’t messy and could be packed in box lunches for people enjoying the fair.
-She charged the hotel’s pastry chef with the assignment, and the result was the brownie!
+It was Bertha Palmer, wife of hotelier Potter Palmer, who charged the hotel’s pastry chef to create something different and amazing for the 1893 Columbian Exposition in Chicago.
+As then-president of the Board of Lady Managers, she wanted a little sweet that wasn’t messy and could be packed in box lunches for people enjoying the fair.
+The result was the brownie!

 Here’s another fun fact: The first written reference to “brownie” in America appears in the 1898 Sears Roebuck catalog, which was published in Chicago.